-The new EcoBoost engine debuted at the same time as the 2015 Mustang.
-Some were skeptical at launch because the EcoBoost was only a four-cylinder and they wondered how it could possibly compete with a V6.
-The simple answer was that the EcoBoost was Turbocharged while as the V6 was naturally aspirated.
+The new EcoBoost engine debuted with the 2015 Mustang.
+Some were skeptical at launch because the EcoBoost was only a four-cylinder.
+How could it possibly compete with a V6?
+The simple answer is the EcoBoost was turbocharged, while the V6 was naturally aspirated.

-The EcoBoost wasn’t just competitive with the V6, it solidly beat it in terms of horsepower and torque.
-Once enthusiasts were satisfied that the EcoBoost was everything Ford had promised and more, the V6 was quietly ushered out with few complaints.
+The EcoBoost wasn’t just competitive with the V6, it solidly beat it when it came to horsepower and torque.
+Once enthusiasts saw that the EcoBoost was everything Ford had promised and more, the V6 was ushered out with few complaints.

 The third-generation Coyote engine could wipe the floor with the 2012 Boss 302’s engine.
 Up to that point, the 302's engine had been the crown jewel of Ford’s options.
 The Boss was what inspired the sixth-gen Mustang’s forged connecting rods.
 Not to mention the borrowed cylinder heads.
 But Ford has always been their own best competitor, and since then they’ve been able to beat themselves several times over.

-The Voodoo Coyote variant has become the new benchmark, a high revving, high performing engine that graces the inside of the Shelby GT350.
-The Voodoo is a flat plane crankshaft engine, which allows it to have a higher rev ceiling in addition to giving it an out of this world sound.
+The Voodoo Coyote variant has become the new performance benchmark.
+It's the high-revving, high-performing engine that graces the inside of the Shelby GT350.
+The Voodoo is a flat plane crankshaft engine, which allows it to have a higher rev ceiling in addition to an out-of-this-world sound.

-The GT500 is preparing to launch with a cross-plane crankshaft version of the Voodoo which will have a lower rev ceiling, but more low-end torque for a hold-on-to-your-seat muscle car feel.
+In 2020, the GT500 launched with a cross-plane crankshaft version of the Voodoo, called the Predator.
+This engine has a lower rev ceiling, but more low-end torque for a hold-on-to-your-seat, muscle car feel.